marijnh/Eloquent-JavaScript/13_browser.md

 {{quote {author: "Tim Berners-Lee", title: "The World Wide Web: A very short personal history", chapter: true}

-The dream behind the Web is of a common information space in which we communicate by sharing information.
+The dream behind the web is of a common information space in which we communicate by sharing information.
 Its universality is essential: the fact that a hypertext link can point to anything, be it personal, local or global, be it draft or highly polished.

 quote}}